Rangers F.C. supporters: Aberdeen

-Issues with sectarianism and racism

-Sectarian chanting by supporters has incurred criticism and sanctions upon the club.
-In 1999, the vice-chairman of The Rangers Football Club Plc, Donald Findlay, resigned after being filmed singing songs regarded as sectarian during a supporters club event.
-UEFA's Control and Disciplinary Body have punished Rangers for incidents during European ties, most notably against Villarreal in 2006, Osasuna in 2007 and PSV Eindhoven in 2011.

-UEFA ordered Rangers to close a section of their stadium in 2019 due to racist and sectarian singing during a Europa League qualifier against Gibraltar based team St Joseph's.

-Some Rangers fans have been accused of making Nazi salutes, most notably at a UEFA Cup game in Israel in 2007.
-Multiple flags featuring the Nazi SS Tokenkopf have been flown by Rangers fans in both 2023 and 2024, with the club launching an investigation after one of the flags was flown at Ibrox Stadium.
+Sectarianism

+Until 1989, Rangers informally refused to sign Catholic players, reinforcing its image as a bastion of Protestant identity.
+In 1989 Mo Johnston, who had previously played for Celtic, signed for Rangers, becoming the first high-profile Catholic player at the club since the First World War.
+Some Rangers supporters protested at the signing of a Catholic, burning their scarves and saying they would give up their season tickets.

 Rangers partnered with Celtic to form the 'Old Firm Alliance', an initiative aimed at educating children from across Glasgow about issues like healthy eating and fitness, as well as awareness of anti-social behaviour, sectarianism and racism.
 The club's 'Follow With Pride' campaign was launched in 2007 to improve the club's image and build on previous anti-racist, anti-sectarian campaigns.
 William Gallard, UEFA's Director of Communications, commended the SFA and Scottish clubs, including Rangers, for their actions in fighting discrimination.
 In September 2007, UEFA praised Rangers for the measures the club has taken against sectarianism.

-In 2003, Rangers chairman John McClelland vowed to 'weed out' those who among the Rangers support who 'indulge in racist behaviour.' after Celtic players Bobo Balde and Momo Sylla were subjected to racist abuse.
-In March 2015, Rangers director Chris Graham resigned his position after posting derogatory comments about Muslims on social media.
-In April 2017, some Rangers fans were seen on TV making racist 'monkey gestures' towards Celtic winger Scott Sinclair.
-In August 2019, UEFA ordered Rangers to close a part of their stadium after their fans were found guilty of 'racist chanting.'.
 In July 2020, Rangers defender Connor Goldson was criticized by Rangers fans for supporting the Black Lives Matter movement, he described the fans' reaction as 'hate' and 'ignorance', he was supported by ex-Rangers player Maurice Edu, who also expressed his "embarrassment" and "disappointment" with some Rangers fans' reaction to the Black Lives Matter movement.
 These events led Rangers CEO Stewart Robertson to condemn the racial abuse of Rangers players by stating "if you are unable to support our players, regardless of their background, you are not welcome at Ibrox".
+Rangers fans are very proud of their signings of varying cultures including Walter Tull.
+Tull, who served as one of the British Army's first black combat officers during World War I, signed for Rangers on February 2, 1917, while on leave.
+For the modern post-war era, Mark Walters was signed by Graeme Souness in December 1987 and unfortunately faced racial abuse from Celtic fans on his debut.